dimanikulin/dimanikulin/incubator/WhatILearnedAsDeliveryManager.md

 - The documentation for code (based on doxy comments);
 - The installation packages for Windows, Mac and Linux latest version.

-Honestly, I didn't learn much as a Delivery Manager.
-Still, here are some points to consider...

 # References
 | # | Name                 | Source           | Release date           |  Author                 | Description |
 | - | ---------------------|---------------------- |----------------------- | ----------------------- |:-------------:|